hzqst/MetaAudio/README.md

       |----> MetaAudio.dll
     |----> dlls\
       |----> sndfile.dll
       |----> OpenAL32.dll (OpenAL software implemention, remove to use pre-installed hardware acceleration version of OpenAL from system)
     |----> configs\
       |----> plugins.lst
 ```

 3. Add a new entry `MetaAudio.dll` in the `plugins.lst`.

-* One should load the game through "MetaHook.exe".
+* One should start the game through "MetaHook.exe".
 It is recommended to create a shortcut with at least the following launch options：`-steam -insecure -game <game>`.

-* You will have to install the hardware acceleration version of OpenAL from https://www.openal.org/ if you deleted the software implemention one from `dlls\`.
+* You will have to install the hardware acceleration version of OpenAL from https://www.openal.org/ if you removed the software implemention one from `dlls\`.

 # Known bugs